vividfog/nordpool-predict-fi/README.md

 You need to update the database to have a complete time series of your new training variable, so that you can refer to it during training.

-1. Ensure you have the latest predictions.db from this repo to have baseline data in the `data` folder:
+1. Ensure you have the latest data dump from this repo to have baseline in the `data` folder:

    ```shell
    git pull
    ```

-3. Open `data/dump.csv` and `dump.sql` to understand the structure of the DB as it is now.
+2. Open `data/dump.csv` and `dump.sql` to understand the structure of the DB as it is now.
 Your task is to add a new column and populate it with data.
 Ensure completeness for every hourly timestamp, avoiding NaN/NULL values.

+3. Create a data `prediction.db` file using the data dump.
+Try using the code as-is first, check the logs, see what happens and in which order in `nordpool_predict_fi.py`.

 4. Let's say your new column is called `SolarPowerMW`, you need to add that to the SQLite3 prediction.db schema.